 What Are They For?

-Campus Councils aim to help SRUCSA fulfill its aim of creating a community and culture of confident and successful students who are proud to be part of SRUC.
+Student Panels aim to help SRUCSA fulfil its aim of creating a community and culture of confident and successful students who are proud to be part of SRUC.

 They are intended to be a focal point on campus to help enhance opportunities for students to further develop their student experience with effective communication, representation, and engagement.